 Many celebrities consider themselves genderfluid, such as Miley Cyrus, Tilda Swinton, DJ Ruby Rose, and Andrej Pejić.
 Standards for each gender has been ever evolving, from more intense beliefs, to sneaky yet still beliefs.

-Many people who are gender fluid will date bisexual or pansexual people, those who are attracted to two genders, or are attracted to people no matter what gender they are.
+Many people who are gender fluid will date bisexual or pansexual people, those who are attracted to two genders or are attracted to people no matter what gender they are.
 Some people who are gender fluid will use pronouns other than he/him or she/her.
-Some will use the gender neutral they/them, or another term that they choose and use regularly.
-Along with different pronouns, sometimes they will use gender neutral terms for themselves while dating.
-Instead of having their significant other calling them their boyfriend/girlfriend, they will terms such as “date mate” or even a term as simple as “partner” or “significant other”.
+Some will use the gender-neutral they/them, or another term that they choose and use regularly.
+Along with different pronouns, sometimes they will use gender-neutral terms for themselves while dating.
+Instead of having their significant other calling them their boyfriend/girlfriend, they will term such as “date mate” or even a term as simple as “partner” or “significant other”.